neelsoumya/teaching_web_development/materials/css_fundamentals.md

 <h1 class="title">Welcome to CSS Practice</h1>
 ```

 The `class="title"` allows CSS styling via `.title { ... }`.

-Unlike IDs, classes can be reused multiple times on a page, making them ideal for styling patterns that repeat.
+_Concept:_ Unlike IDs, classes can be reused multiple times on a page, making them ideal for styling patterns that repeat.

 ### Main Content Area
 ```html